ianlcurtis/github-copilotwith/README.md

 Prompt to identify test coverage:
 ```
 Are there any additional tests I should include, or are all test angles covered?
+Pay attention to edge cases and happy / unhappy paths.
 ```

 Prompt to mock dependencies: